Wedding Photo Booth Alternatives: Better Guest Photos Without the Booth Line

 Scavenger hunts work especially well at receptions with long gaps between events.
 They give guests something engaging to do while you keep the party energy high.

-Real Cost Comparison: Every Photo Booth Alternative
+Setup Comparison: Every Photo Booth Alternative

-Traditional Photo Booth Rental: $400-1,200 for 3-4 hours.
-Includes booth, attendant, props, and printed strips.
-Produces 50-100 photos.
+Traditional Photo Booth Rental: Includes booth hardware, attendant, props, and printed strips.
+Produces a focused set of posed photos from one location.

 How to Combine Photo Booth Alternatives